openspending/spendb/doc/model/design.rst

 Domain Model Design
 ===================

-The following documentations aims to outline the way in which OpenSpending stores and queries data.
+The following documentations aims to outline the way in which SpenDB stores and queries data.
 Note that this documentation is aimed at developers who want to modify core functions of the platform.
 For anyone who wants to simply load data or use publicly accessible APIs, online help is provided